kevinmiguet-wm/book-notes/Flying notes/User research.md

 Then answer those questions :
 1. What are some interesting patterns of the reviews that humands could miss ?
 2. We are launching a new campaign targeting.
-Based on all the reviews, what should we make sh
+Based on all the reviews, what should we make sure to mention and avoid
+3. Find really good "one-liners" from the reviews.
+A good one-liner is con